umn-asr/shibboleths_lil_helper/README.markdown

 Real World Example
 ==================
+The following describes how we integrate this tool's generated output into a deployment automation tool called Capistrano.

 We have a private repo called shibboleth_deployer that includes the shibboleths_lil_helper generated config files and uses Capistrano to push these files out target servers and restarts shibd.
 It's usage looks like:

     cap deploy HOST=asr-web-dev4.oit.umn.edu